gayu-thri/obsidian/Gayu's Learnings/Todo/Work Todo.md

 - How the score MMLU is impacted by different datacut??
 - What is the reason for MMLU score variations among different LLAMA versions??

+>Yes, you can even download the code repo or model creation method of MMLU to see how it works if there are no resources.
+But need to find out how MMLU scores are impacted by a model.

 ---

 Training overview: